rickscode/bit-trade/HFT_SYSTEM_REQUIREMENTS.md

 4. **Test Everything**: Unit tests and integration tests for each component
 5. **Document as We Go**: Clear documentation and examples

-This approach will give us a clean, reliable HFT system that's properly architected and ready for live trading, instead of trying to fix the existing broken codebase.
+This approach will give us a clean, reliable HFT system that's properly architected and ready for live trading, instead of trying to fix the existing broken codebase..